Canon M10 vs T6s

 |Canon T7i« »||5.2 in||3.9 in||3.0 in||18.8 oz||600||n||Feb 2017||749||Canon T7i|

 The price is, of course, an important factor in any camera decision.
 The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
-The M10 was launched at a markedly lower price (by 41 percent) than the T6s, which puts it into a different market segment.
+The M10 was launched at a somewhat lower price (by 23 percent) than the T6s, which makes it more attractive for photographers on a tight budget.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
 A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.